 For the last month or two, at least a quarter of our day is focused on hiring, we are trying to hire more people and expand our engineering team.
 We have been spending a lot of time in interviews and talking to people.
 So for now, my typical workday is all over the place and changing.
 The goal is to grow our team to around 20-25 over the next year.

 What have other interns/co-workers at your work or in your program found difficult that you found easy?

-From my exposure to the DevOps and infrastructure side in the bocal, I learned a lot about networking and server infrastructure which helped me a lot in contributing to cloud infrastructure on AWS for OpenInvest.
+From my exposure to the DevOps and infrastructure side in the bocal, I learned a lot about networking and server infrastructure.
+This helped me a lot in contributing to cloud infrastructure on AWS for OpenInvest.